{{ summary.primary }}

 Formula Core:

-For a zero-based position p, the pattern letter is selected from the template position p mod m, where m is the cycle length.
+For a zero-based position p, choose the pattern letter at template position p mod m, where m is the number of positions in one complete cycle.

 letter(p) = Tpmodm given length = max(2m,6) response slots = clamp(requested slots,1,4)